andrew/ultimate-awesome/README.md

 - [awesome-mruby](https://github.com/gdwrd/awesome-mruby) - 🕶  A curated list of awesome MRuby frameworks, libraries and software.
 - [awesome-slam-fork-](https://github.com/GeekLiB/awesome-slam-fork-) - A curated list of awesome SLAM tutorials, projects and communities.
 - [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - Artificial Intelligence Free Resources | This repo collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
 This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resources, .
-- [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
-Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
 - [free-computer-graphics-resources](https://github.com/getvmio/free-computer-graphics-resources) - Computer Graphics Free Resources | This repo collects 25 of free resources for Computer Graphics. 🎨 Bring your visual ideas to life with our Computer Graphics Studio!
 This repository offers a comprehensive collection of free resources on 2D and 3D graphics programming.
 With courses and an online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
 - [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their first lang.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
 Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
 Perfect for web developers and desig.
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
+- [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - Deep Learning Free Resources | This repo collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
+Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
+With our online Playground, implemen.
+- [free-distributed-systems-resources](https://github.com/getvmio/free-distributed-systems-resources) - Distributed Systems Free Resources | This repo collects 13 of free resources for Distributed Systems. 🌐 Scale your knowledge with our Distributed Systems Network repository!
+Dive into a comprehensive collection of free resources and an online Playground focused on distributed computing.
+Master th.
+- [free-natural-language-processing-resources](https://github.com/getvmio/free-natural-language-processing-resources) - Natural Language Processing Free Resources | This repo collects 24 of free resources for Natural Language Processing. 🗣️ Unlock the power of language with our NLP Workshop repository!
+Featuring a comprehensive collection of free courses and resources on Natural Language Processing, along with an .
 - [free-node-js-resources](https://github.com/getvmio/free-node-js-resources) - Node.js Free Resources | This repo collects 19 of free resources for Node.js. 🚀 Power up your server-side JavaScript with our Node.js Nexus!
 This repository provides a comprehensive collection of free Node.js resources and an online playground.
 Perfect for developers looking to build scalable, hi.
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.
 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.